EcolaTan/CCAPDEV_MCO3/README.md

 # CCAPDEV
 This is the repository for the CCAPDEV project MCO3.
+The project uses MongoDB, Express, Angular, and NodeJS.
+Alongside this, the project also uses the following packages:
+  1. dotenv
+  2. express
+  3. mongoose
+  4. express-session
+  5. connect-mongo
+  6. bcrypt
+  7. multer
+  8. cors

 To run the application locally follow the following steps:
   1. Download the local branch of the repository.